jelic98/cv/index.md

 __Android Developer__
 `Sep 2016 - Now`

-Lead Android developer on [ZigSafe](http://app.zigsafe.com) project.
-Understanding business landscape.
-Working in a small team with PM, designer, tester and backend developer.
-Biggest challenges are preventing security threats and changing UI based on configuration JSON downloaded after login and because of this I’ve developed [Dynamico](https://android-arsenal.com/details/1/6926) library and open sourced it.
-This is when I first fell in love with clean code.
+Acquired to improve the architecture of [ZigSafe](http://app.zigsafe.com) application and push it to the production.
+As I was building the product, I was getting more attached to it and got to know the business landscape.
+That lead me to propose some useful features which were later implemented.
+Apart from me, the team has a PM, designer and a backend developer.
+The biggest challenges are preventing security threats and allowing dynamic application behaviour.
+Because of this I’ve developed [Dynamico](https://android-arsenal.com/details/1/6926) library and open sourced it.

 [fintechpro.rs](http://fintechpro.rs)

-### Digitalna Kovacnica
-__Backend Developer__
-`Mar 2016 - Sep 2016`

-Worked in a group of freelancers to build custom CMS.
-Biggest challenge was making content formatting easy and respect a deadline.
-Solved that by letting users upload a Word document.

-### Ecloga Apps
+### Freelancer
 __Software Developer__
-`Jan 2015 - Mar 2016`
+`Jan 2015 - Sep 2016`

-Developed software solutions including online store, legal case management system, bot for YouTube and soft keyboard for Android.
-Biggest challenge was understanding the client’s needs.
+Developed software solutions including YouTube comment bot and CMS.
+The biggest challenge was understanding the client’s needs.
+Read feedback on my [Freelancer profile](https://www.freelancer.com/u/jelic).

 [ecloga.org](https://www.ecloga.org)